-It’s important to keep in mind that not all cars are created equal, and some might need their oil changed more frequently.
+It’s importance of regular oil to keep in mind that not all cars are created equal, and some might need their importance of regular oil changed more frequently.
 The right oil change schedule for your car should be determined by consulting the owner’s manual or by asking a qualified mechanic.

 Frequently Asked Questions

 Q1.
 Why is it important to change your oil regularly?

 Ans: Importance of regular oil changes are crucial because it keeps the moving parts of your engine cool and lubricates them.
 The oil gradually loses its ability to lubricate and cool as a result of contamination from dirt, debris, and engine metal particles.
 By ensuring that the engine always runs with clean oil, importance of regular oil changes can help to maintain the engine’s performance and extend its life.